“It is not easy being green. Everyone leaves a carbon footprint.

 Downton Distillery is now Green Small Business Certified.
 The distillery was looking towards becoming a certified 'B Corporation' but due to the company structure and current conditions it is was decided that it was not the right fit for the organisation.
 B Corp businesses meet the highest standards of verified social, environmental performance, public transparency, and legal accountability to balance profit and purpose.
 This is something that the Distillery aspires to and will continue to bench mark against.

 - Educate through events and courses.

-- Green energy within the distillery.
+- Use green energy within the distillery.

 - Measure and start reducing our carbon footprint to zero.